IssaAboudi/tutlogger/README.md

 ### Changelog:
 > <strike>As of 12/16/2021 there is only a Windows executable and Linux executable avaliable, I will add more soon</strike>

-> As of 1/5/2022 there is an updated linux executable avaliable.
-Windows executable coming soon.
+>  <strike> As of 1/5/2022 there is an updated linux executable avaliable.
+Windows executable coming soon. </strike>

+> As of 1/6/2022 there is both Windows and Linux executables avaliable under Releases

 ----